 Nathaniel Otjen, , Grantee Link >

-Nathaniel Otjen is currently getting his Ph.D. in Environmental Sciences, Studies, and Policy at the University of Oregon.
+Nathaniel Otjen is a Ph.D. candicate in Environmental Sciences, Studies, and Policy at the University of Oregon.
 He received a grant for a research project called “Becoming a Troop Member: Feminist Primatology, Self-Narration, and the Politics of Care.”
-This project examines the field notes, correspondence, and paper drafts of four feminist primatologists in order to better understand how these scientists positioned themselves as members of primate troops and to explain how their feminist objectivity encouraged later researchers and writers to advocate for human-animal relationships.
+This project aimed to examine the field notes, correspondence, and paper drafts of four feminist primatologists in order to better understand how these scientists positioned themselves as members of primate troops and to explain how their feminist objectivity encouraged later researchers and writers to advocate for human-animal relationships.
 This grant has been co-funded by the Animals & Society Institute (ASI).
 He writes:

-Nathaniel has been able to complete his project, finish a chapter of his dissertation, and complete a journal manuscript.
-He even presented a part of his project to the Oregon Humanities Center and has workshopped parts of his dissertation at a program for environmental writers.
+Nathaniel was able to complete his project, finish a chapter of his dissertation, and complete a journal manuscript.
+He presented a part of his project to the Oregon Humanities Center and workshopped parts of his dissertation at a program for environmental writers.
 Given the pandemic, Nathaniel was unable to access certain archives, which changed his focus from four specific female primatologists and their work to female primatologists in general.
 This resulted in a name change, and his project is now known as “Habituated Knowledges: The Entanglements of Science, Species, and Selfhood.”
 Nathaniel clarifies, “The original argument with its focus on understanding the animal advocacy of several female primatologists remains, however.”
-The article will soon be published in the journal a/b: Auto/Biography Studies, but for now you can find the rest of his works on his website here.
+The article was published in the journal a/b: Auto/Biography Studies in 2022.
+You can find his work on his website, here.